c-lydia/ESP-ROS2/docs/source/firmware/esp32_controller.rst

 The ESP32 controller runs FreeRTOS with micro-ROS micro-sage communication.
 Two variants are provided: a full-featured **motor controller** with safety systems, and a lightweight **sensor-only** reference implementation for validation.

+The board-level design also includes paired hall-effect sensors for wheel-speed or rotation feedback, so the firmware and localization notes should stay aligned with the PCB wiring.

 Application Variants
 ====================